adobe/antialiased-cnns/README.md

 model = models_lpf.resnet.densenet121(filter_size=filter_size)
 ```

-If you'd like to train and test models on ImageNet, you'll have to do more.
+If you'd like to train and test models on ImageNet, read the following.

+## (2) Evaluating models

+We provide models with filter sizes 2,3,5 for AlexNet, VGG16, VGG16bn, ResNet18,34,50,101 and DenseNet121.

-## (1) Prepare ImageNet
+### Prepare ImageNet

 - Download the ImageNet dataset and move validation images to labeled subfolders
     - To do this, you can use the following script: https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh

-## (2) Evaluating models

-We provide models with filter sizes 2,3,5 for AlexNet, VGG16, VGG16bn, ResNet18,34,50,101 and DenseNet121.

 ### Evaluating accuracy